dbdesign-students-spring2024/4-sql-crud-Ruojin-song/README.md

 1. ID
 2. Name (name of restaurants)
-3. Category (e.g. Chinese)
+3. Category (e.g. Chinese, Thai)
-4. Price_Tier (divided into three different types: Cheap, Medium, and Expensive)
+4. Price Tier (divided into three different types: Cheap, Medium, and Expensive)
-5. Neighborhood (neighborhood where restaurants are located)
+5. Neighborhood (neighborhood where restaurants are located in New York)
-6. Opening Hours
+6. Opening Hours (From 8:00-12:00)
-7. Closing Hours
+7. Closing Hours (at least 6 hours after opening hours)
 8. Average Rating (integer from 0 to 5)
 9. Good for Kids (True or False)